Small electricals recycling

 Locations

-Recycling banks can be found at all libraries across the borough, as well as the following locations:
+Recycling banks can be found at the following locations:

 • 29 Nightingale Lane, SW12 8SY